ChrisThoung/fsic-archive/examples/gl2007/3_SIM.md

-% Chapter 3: The simplest model with government money
+# Chapter 3: The simplest model with government money
-% Godley and Lavoie
-% 2007

 Markdown file to demonstrate the FSIC model builder, using the example of Model SIM from: